mionova/100DaysOfCode-Challenge/README.md

 **Date**: September 7, 2021

-**Today's JavaScript Progress**: The Blackjack game is super close to being finished, but it needs a little more work.
-I'd just say this was a hell of a challenge, but I might do it again ¯\_(ツ)_/¯.
+**Today's JavaScript Progress**: The Blackjack game is super close to being finished, but it does still need a little more work.
+This was a hell of a challenge, but I might do it again ¯\_(ツ)_/¯.

 [View Work In Progress](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-100)
 &nbsp;